bashtage/sphinx-material/docs/additional_samples.rst

      - On a stick!
    * - Crunchy Frog
      - 1.49
-     - If we took the bones out, it wouldn't be crunchy, now would it?
+     - If we took the bones out
    * - Gannet Ripple
      - 1.99
      - On a stick!